BhargaviM0729/Traffic-Sign-Recognition-Using-Convolutional-Neural-Networks-with-Interactive-Gradio-Deployment/README.md

 # Traffic-Sign-Recognition-Using-Convolutional-Neural-Networks-with-Interactive-Gradio-Deployment
-# Traffic Sign Recognition using CNN and Gradio

 This project demonstrates a simple deep learning-based Traffic Sign Recognition system built with TensorFlow/Keras and deployed using Gradio.
 The model is capable of classifying various traffic signs (e.g., Stop, Keep Left) with high accuracy.